 1 Introduction to your department

 1.1 Welcome

 Welcome to Royal Holloway.
-Royal Holloway, University of London (hereafter 'the College') is one of the UK's leading research-intensive universities, with nineteen academic departments spanning the arts and humanities, social sciences and sciences.
+Royal Holloway, University of London (hereafter 'the College') is one of the UK's leading researchintensive universities, with six academic schools spanning the arts and humanities, social sciences and sciences.